Locations:

 • Take medicines your provider prescribes.

-• Eat foods that are low in cholesterol and saturated and trans fats.
+• Foods that are low in cholesterol and saturated and trans fats

 When should I see my healthcare provider?

-Get help immediately if you have chest pain/pressure or another symptom of a heart attack or stroke.
+Get help immediately if you have chest pain, shortness of breath or another symptom of a heart attack or stroke.

 • What type of familial hypercholesterolemia do I have?

-• How often do I need to have imaging or checkups?
+• How often do I need to have checkups?

 A note from Cleveland Clinic

-Familial hypercholesterolemia puts you at a much higher risk of heart disease at a younger age, but early treatment can bring down your risk by 80%.
-Be sure to keep your appointments with your healthcare provider and take the medicines they prescribe for you.
-Eating a diet low in saturated and trans fats can help, as well as exercising and addressing other risk factors for heart disease.
+You may feel scared or discouraged when you find out you have familial hypercholesterolemia.
+But getting a diagnosis is the first step toward lowering your risk of heart attack and stroke.
+Going to regular appointments with your healthcare provider will help them keep tabs on how you’re doing with the medicines they prescribe for you.
+Eating foods low in saturated and trans fats can help, as well as being physically active and addressing other risk factors for heart disease.

 Medically Reviewed